“... although legislation represents an important start, its role cannot be more than just a beginning.

 Windoro Adi – It was just like the good old days when on the afternoon of Friday July 28, RMH Heroe Syswanto NS Soerio Soebagio, who is affectionately called Sys NS, appeared once again in an event at a hotel in Jakarta.

 Dita Indah Sari – The uproar over the planned revisions to the labour law has yet to subside.
-The character and process of the next round of deliberations of the revisions, which were agreed to in a meeting at the State Palace on April 7, have also been criticise by labour organisations.

 After triggering a wave of protests, the government’s version of the draft revision of the labour law has been canceled.